HaoZhang1018/STP-SOM/README.md

 python=2.7, tensorflow-gpu=1.9.0.

 #### Prepare data :<br>
-Please first convert the satellite captured MS and PAN images to 8 bit, and put the training data in ".\Dataset\Training\MS\", ".\Dataset\Training\PAN\" following the provided examples.
+Please first convert the satellite captured (full-resolution) MS and PAN images to 8 bit, and put the training data in ".\Dataset\Training\MS\", ".\Dataset\Training\PAN\" following the provided examples.
+The built-in code will automatically follow the Wald protocol to perform data degradation.

-you should construct the training data according to the Wald protocol, and put the training data in "\data\Train_data\......" following the provided examples.

 #### To train :<br>
 The training process is divided into two stages.
-In the first stage, please run "CUDA_VISIBLE_DEVICES=0 python train_T.py" to make TNet learn the gradient transformation prior.
-In the second stage, run "CUDA_VISIBLE_DEVICES=0 python train_P.py" to learn fusing multi-spectral and panchromatic images, in which the trained TNet is used to constrain the preservation of the spatial structures in pansharpening.
+In the first stage, please run "CUDA_VISIBLE_DEVICES=X python Cycle_Trans_net_train.py" to obtain a good spectral degradation network.
+In the second stage, run "CUDA_VISIBLE_DEVICES=X python Sharpening_net_train.py" to obtain a well-trained pansharpening network.

 #### To test :<br>
-Put test images in the "\data\Test_data\......" folders, and then run "CUDA_VISIBLE_DEVICES=0 python test.py" to test the trained P_model.
-You can also directly use the trained P_model we provide (Quickbird &  GF-2).
+Put the satellite captured (full-resolution) MS and PAN images in the testing set in the ".\Dataset\Test\MS\", ".\Dataset\Test\PAN\" folders, and then run "CUDA_VISIBLE_DEVICES=X python evaluate_sharpening.py" to implement pansharpening.
+The built-in code will implement both full-resolution and reduced-resolution testing simultaneously.
+We provide a model weight pre-trained on QuickBird satellite, so you can use it directly to play with the test code.